LLaMA-Berry: Pairwise Optimization for O1-like Olympiad-Level Mathematical Reasoning: Methodology

 \subsection{Enhanced Borda Count Method}

-Although PPRM allows us to directly compare the quality of two answers, we still need to convert these local partial order relations into a cohesive global ranking to gain a comprehensive evaluation for the answers.
-This conversion process can be formalized as the global optimal ranking aggregation~(GORA) problem.
-To address this problem, we propose the Enhanced Borda Count~(EBC) method based on a transitivity assumption of mathematical problem-solving solutions (detailed in Figure~\ref{fig:ebc}), which integrates the naive Borda Count Algorithm with a transitive closure of partial order relations calculated by the Floyd-Warshall~\citep{Cormen2009IntroductionTA} Algorithm.
-For formalized proof, please refer to Appendix~\ref{sec:Proof of Convergence of the Enhanced Borda Count (EBC) Method}.
+Although PPRM allows us to directly compare the quality of two solutions, we still need to convert these local preferences into a cohesive global ranking to gain a comprehensive evaluation for the answers.
+This conversion process can be formalized as the global optimal ranking aggregation~(GORA) problem related to Learning to Rank~(LtR) methods.
+Further, we propose the Enhanced Borda Count~(EBC) method based on the transitivity assumption of mathematical problem solutions, which integrates the naive Borda Count algorithm with a transitive closure of preferences calculated by the Floyd-Warshall~\citep{10.1145/321105.321107} algorithm.
+For formalized discussion, please refer to Appendix~\ref{sec:Proof of Convergence of the Enhanced Borda Count (EBC) Method}.